 OverviewThe 320,000 acre private Selinda Reserve in northern Botswana is home to some of the largest herds of elephant and buffalo and where one may hope to glimpse the endangered African wild dog, or “painted wolf.”
-The boutique camp’s décor is inspired by elements of air, water, fire and earth.
+The boutique camp’s décor, boasting eight camps, is inspired by elements of air, water, fire and earth.
 Honoring the waters of the Selinda Spillway, a crystal-clear swimming pool looks out to an immaculate lagoon.
 Air is represented by the breezes that ruffle the grasslands.
 Respecting the earth on which it is situated, the kitchen prides itself on homegrown meals, complemented by African wines and served on a raised deck overlooking the river.
 Fire invites a spirit of community as guests flock to its flame in a camp circle to revel in safari tales and the total serenity of their surroundings.
 Later, there’s time to wind down with a meditation ritual on one’s private verandah with views of the wilderness beyond.
 Travelers may just believe they have landed on one of the most unspoiled enclaves of wilderness left on the planet.

 AccommodationsEight tented camps set in one of the most pristine wilderness areas left on our planet, the Selinda Camp rests on the banks of the eastern Selinda Spillway in northern Botswana’s startlingly beautiful and remote 320,000-acre Selinda Reserve.
 Accommodating a maximum of 16 guests, including a family room for those traveling with children.
 An additional guide’s tent is also available.
 Children from 6 years old are welcome.